ashwanthkumar/ventursity-107/README.md

 - Add an entry to `PlayerFactory`
 - Change the name of the player in `GameResource`

-PS: Since the problem statement (as I understood) was more focused on exposing the bot as a webservice than the intelligence, I guess this should work :smile:
+PS: Since the problem statement (as I understood) was more focused on exposing the bot as a webservice than it's intelligence, I guess this should work :smile:

 # Problem Statement
 ### The game of n by n Tic-Tac-Toe